Vought F4U Corsair: Aéronavale

-After the war, the French Navy had an urgent requirement for a powerful carrier-borne close-air support aircraft to operate from the French Navy's four aircraft carriers that it acquired in the late 1940s (Two former U.S. Navy and two Royal Navy carriers were transferred).
+After the war, the French Navy had an urgent requirement for a powerful carrier-borne close-air-support aircraft to operate from its four aircraft carriers acquired in the late 1940s (two former U.S. Navy and two Royal Navy carriers were transferred).
 Secondhand US Navy Douglas SBD Dauntless dive-bombers of Flotille 3F and 4F were used to attack enemy targets and support ground forces in the First Indochina War.
 Former US Grumman F6F-5 Hellcats and Curtiss SB2C Helldivers were also used for close air support.
 A new and more capable aircraft was needed.

 First Indochina War

 The last production Corsair was the F4U-7, which was built specifically for the French naval air arm, the Aéronavale.
 The XF4U-7 prototype did its test flight on 2 July 1952 with a total of 94 F4U-7s built for the French Navy's Aéronavale (79 in 1952, 15 in 1953), with the last of the batch, the final Corsair built, rolled out on 31 January 1953.
 The F4U-7s were actually purchased by the U.S. Navy and passed on to the Aéronavale through the U.S. Military Assistance Program (MAP).
-The French Navy used its F4U-7s during the second half of the First Indochina War in the 1950s (12.F, 14.F, 15.F Flotillas), where they were supplemented by at least 25 ex-USMC AU-1s passed on to the French in 1954, after the end of the Korean War.
+The French Navy used its F4U-7s during the second half of the First Indochina War in the 1950s (12.F, 14.F, 15.F Flotillas), where at least 25 ex-USMC AU-1s supplemented them passed on to the French in 1954, after the end of the Korean War.

 On 15 January 1953, Flotille 14F, based at Karouba Air Base near Bizerte in Tunisia, became the first Aéronavale unit to receive the F4U-7 Corsair.
 Flotille 14F pilots arrived at Da Nang, Vietnam on 17 April 1954, but without their aircraft.
 The next day, the carrier USS Saipan delivered 25 war-weary ground attack ex-USMC AU-1 Corsairs (flown by VMA-212 at the end of the Korean War) to Tourane Air Base.
 During three months operating over Vietnam (including in support of the Battle of Dien Bien Phu), the Corsairs flew 959 combat sorties totaling 1,335 flight hours.
 They dropped some 700 tons of bombs and fired more than 300 rockets and 70,000 20 mm rounds.
 Six aircraft were damaged and two shot down by Viet Minh.

 In September 1954, F4U-7 Corsairs were loaded aboard and brought back to France in November.
 The surviving Ex-USMC AU-1s were taken to the Philippines and returned to the U.S. Navy.
 In 1956, Flotille 15F returned to South Vietnam, equipped with F4U-7 Corsairs.